-Please see Notes to Consolidated Financial Statements included in Item 18, of this Annual Report on Form 20-F for a summary of significant accounting policies and the effect on our financial statements.
+See the Notes to Consolidated Financial Statements included in this prospectus for a summary of significant accounting policies and the effect on our financial statements.

 Revenue Recognition

 The Company sells its solutions to its customers either directly or indirectly through distribution channels all of whom are considered end users.